Best Men’s Fragrances for Masculinity 2026 — A Perfumer’s Pick

 How long it lasts

-The bergamot and saffron opening is brief but important — it gives you a moment of brightness before the oud and patchouli take over.
-The base of amber and musk is what keeps it from reading as austere: there’s warmth and approachability underneath the intensity.
+Oud Octavo is the most complex fragrance I’ve made.
+I spent three years getting the balance right — the challenge is capturing every facet of oud without letting it dominate everything around it.
+The bergamot and coriander opening is brief but important — it gives you a moment of brightness before the oud and patchouli take over.
+The base of labdanum and sandalwood is what keeps it from reading as austere: there’s warmth and approachability underneath the intensity.

 Who it’s for